anurag-asr/anurag-asr/README.md

-### Hi there 👋, am Anurag Singh and a Full Stack Developer who always seek creativity in my design and love for coding and algorithms
+### Hi there 👋,I am Anurag Singh and a Full Stack Developer who always seek creativity in my design and love for coding and algorithms

-- 🔭 I’m currently working on my skills
 - 🌱 I’m currently learning how to be a good listner and speaker
 - 💬 Ask me about Designs
 - 📫 How to reach me: just pink me on linkdin:anurag-asr